 What does landlord insurance cover?
 While policies vary, the aim of landlord insurance is to protect your financial interests in buy-to-let property.

-In practice that mainly refers to the physical structure of the building so that if it were destroyed it could be reinstated and the insurer would cover the cost.
+In practice when looking at the question of what does landlord insurance cover, that mainly refers to the physical structure of the building so that if it were destroyed it could be reinstated and the insurer would cover the cost.

-That’s just like normal home insurance, but that cannot be used for let property.
+In this respect, it can look a lot like normal home insurance, but standard home insurance cannot be used for let property.
 Landlord insurance instead takes account of the additional risks of let property and is priced accordingly.

 Then there are additional covers like property owner’s liability cover and cover for lost rent.
 We’ll go through these in detail here, or you can jump right in and get a fast quote from us online now.

 What Does Landlord Insurance Cover?

 Like normal home insurance landlord insurance includes buildings cover.
 While this isn’t essential it is a good idea to protect your valuable property.
 If you have a buy-to-let mortgage then you are probably required to have landlord buildings insurance to protect the lender’s interest in your property.

 You should insure your buildings based on their rebuild value.
 Note that isn’t the same as the market value because you already own the land and the cost building a property does not always reflect what it’s worth on the market.

 Imagine building a cottage for £20,000 on a patch of land you owned in Mayfair.
 The market value would be a lot more than the £20,000 it cost to build.

 But rebuild values – also known as reinstatement costs – do vary based on location and local economy.
 Chances are building your cottage in Mayfair would cost a lot more than it would in Derbyshire.